szaumoor/ZSTweaks/README.md

 - -1 penalty: Long swords, Scimitars, Katanas.
 - -2 penalty: Staves

+Note that a side of this is that holding two weapons with penalties will increase the penalties additively, which is an unavoidable side effect of the fact that the backstab reduction cannot be applied per weapon, only universally.

 **Component 1121:** Make Flails and Morningstars always inflict a small amount of piercing damage

 Both types of weapon have piercing parts, that's why.
 The amount of piercing is very small and depends on enchantment level: